Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have contributed in making changes to Investigation: Requirments gathering.

 Contributed to updation of Investigation: Requirements gathering and also updated findings on admin user integration.

+I heve Updated and organized functional requirements alongside the requirements engineering list to ensure comprehensive coverage of project needs.